 Protect Your Smile

 Bonding fixes chips, cracks, and if required, even gaps between teeth.
 The procedure is painless, takes just one visit to the dentist, and is long-lasting.
-Be sure and ask your dentist about what your teeth whitened bore your bond, so you leave your appointment with a smile you want to have for the rest of your life.
+Be sure and ask your dentist about what your teeth whitened before your bond, so you leave your appointment with a smile you want to have for the rest of your life.